techreturners/book-manager-with-swagger-java-docker-gcp-lab/activities/activity_2.md

 ## 🧰 Exercise 2.5 - Building your image

-Now the exciting part, lets build your first docker image.
+Now the exciting part, let's build your first docker image.

-Make sure you are in the root of your project (essentially where the Dockerfile is located) and run the following command:
+Make sure you are in the root of your project (essentially where the **Dockerfile** is located) and run the following command:

 ```
 docker build -t book-manager-api:1.0 .
 ```

-You should Docker start to build your image.
+You should see Docker start to build your image.
 It might take a few minutes whilst it pulls down (downloads) the base images required.

 Now try the `docker images` command again.
 Let's see if the image is there.
 You should see something similar to: